 Projective geometry allows us to discuss coplanarity, and relative position using the cross ratio or its derivatives.
 However in standard projective space there is no consistent notion of betweenness.
 For instance, we can not uniquely define the line segment linking two points A, B. The problem is that projective lines are topologically circular: they close on themselves when they pass through infinity (except that infinity is not actually distinguished in projective space -- all points of the line are equal).
-So there are two equally valid segments linking two points on a projective line: $A + \lambda B$ for $\lambda$ in either $[0, +\infty]$ and in $[-\infty, 0]$.
+So there are two equally valid segments linking two points on a projective line: for in either and in .

 One solution to this problem is to distinguish a set (in fact a hyperplane) of points at infinity in projective space: this gives us affine space.